Firefighting in Japan: Heisei and Reiwa periods

 A fire at the Taisho-Suji Market in Kobe during the 1996 earthquake; with water mains ruptured, fires in large parts of the city remained largely unfought.

 However, even larger change occurred following the 1995 Great Hanshin-Awaji earthquake (better known in the western world as the Kobe earthquake); the Kobe City Fire Bureau was overwhelmed by the disaster, and communications became intermittent due to damage to telecommunications equipment.
 In response, the FDMA formed domestic versions of the IRT-JF, known as Emergency Fire Response Teams (EFRTs) (Japanese: 緊急消防援助隊, Hepburn: Kinkyū shōbō enjo-tai), established resilient communications at national, prefectural, and municipal levels, and established a helicopter satellite communication system which allows images to be broadcast to control centres across Japan even if local telecommunications infrastructure is destroyed.
 These reforms also highlighted the role of the community and local fire prevention organisations, and also lead to a major review of firefighting during earthquakes, in view of the serious damage caused by the conflagrations that devastated Kobe following the quake.

 As the new millennium dawned, the Japanese government became increasingly concerned with civil protection; the 1995 Tokyo subway sarin attack had highlighted the vulnerability of Japan's emergency management systems to acts of terrorism, a lesson shortly after reinforced by the September 11th attacks which shocked the world; in addition, the local security situation in East Asia was deteriorating following the emergence of China as a global superpower and the establishment of the North Korean nuclear programme.
-In response, the National Diet passed the 2005 Act concerning Measures for the Protection of People in Armed Attack Situations, etc. (better known as the Civil Protection Act), requiring the FMDA and fire departments to engage in preparation and response to armed attacks and terrorism.
+In response, the National Diet passed the 2005 Act concerning Measures for the Protection of People in Armed Attack Situations, etc. (better known as the Civil Protection Act), requiring the FDMA and fire departments to engage in preparation and response to armed attacks and terrorism.